This is a guest post by Lavonda Kay Broadnax, digital reference specialist in the Library’s Researcher and Reference Services Division.

 As we celebrate President’s Day this month and honor the contributions of African-Americans to our culture and history, perhaps we can also once again unveil and remember one of H. Cordelia Ray’s most popular poems, written as a tribute to President Abraham Lincoln.

 For additional material associated with Lincoln, see Abraham Lincoln: A Resource Guide.
-For more resources highlighting early African-American women writers, see Selected Online Works by Civil War Era African American Women or contact us through our Ask a Librarian service.
+For more resources highlighting early African-American women writers, see Selected Online Works by Civil War Era African American Women or Ask-Us.